 The UK has a thriving Sacred Harp community, and events are held up and down the country throughout the year.
 The United Kingdom Convention has been held annually since 1996 and is one of the largest Sacred Harp singings outside the United States.

-Our 2016 Convention will be hosted by Bristol Sacred Harp singers at the Trinity Centre in central Bristol.
+Our 2017 Convention will be hosted by Brighton Sacred Harp singers at Hove Park School.
 It will draw together singers old and new, young and old, from across the British Isles and from further afield, for a weekend of singing, friendship and fellowship.

 Find out more about Sacred Harp music: